Simple online tools for developers, networking, text and conversions.

 Frequently asked questions

-It returns the pathname part of a URL, such as /blog/my-post from a full link.
+It extracts the pathname part from a full URL.

-No. It extracts only the path and removes the query string and fragment.
+No. It returns only the path portion of the URL.

 When should I use URL Path Extractor?